NastMz/UniRutas/README.md

 # UniRutas

+> [!NOTE]
+> To see the old project structure and implementation including all the commits and evolution see the `main` branch.

 The UniRutas System is a use-case example that showcases the capabilities of the FlexCore mini framework.
 This system is specifically tailored to keep the university community informed about the status of university routes.
-However, remember that the framework is entirely separate from the UniRutas System, and is possible to use it in others projects with different use cases.
+However, remember that the framework is entirely separate from the UniRutas System, and it is possible to use it in other projects with different use cases.

 ## FlexCore: A Versatile Database-Agnostic Framework

 FlexCore is a flexible, database-agnostic mini framework designed for educational purposes, specifically for the "Software 2 - Software Architectures" course.
 It is not intended as a serious or commercial project.
 Designed for code agnosticism, this framework provides an essential foundation for building applications that interact with databases, including both SQL and NoSQL solutions.

+> [!IMPORTANT]
-> **Note:** Actually FlexCore is not ready to be totally independent, this because it doesn't have a "easy way" to add support to more database engines (actually support MySQL, PostgreSQL and MongoDB).
-This means is needed to modify the source code to add more engines (you can see this in the `SQLDatabaseEngine` and `NoSQLDatabaseEngine` enums inside `com.flexcore.database.enums`).
+> FlexCore is not ready to be independent, because it doesn't have an "easy way" to add support to more database engines (actually support MySQL, PostgreSQL and MongoDB).
+This means modifying the source code to add more engines (you can see this in the `SQLDatabaseEngine` and `NoSQLDatabaseEngine` enums inside `com.flexcore.database.enums`).

 ####